aksharasoman/coding-practice/002_chatbot/(ML Project) Build your own chatbot.md

 Egs: [barista bot](https://aistudio.google.com/app/prompts/barista-bot)

 ### Objective
-Build a chatbot for a pizzeria for taking orders using Gemini 1.5 Flash model and build GUI using "Panel" library.
+Build a chatbot for a pizzeria for taking orders using Gemini 1.5 Flash model and build GUI using "Panel" library
+#### Tasks:
+1.

 ###### Followup queries:
 1. Llama model vs gemini - performance comparison for conversational tasks
 2. Any other chatbot application related to my life : book suggestion bot?? (tough)